skorpi0n/inclinotifier/README.md

 	Text to speech
 	https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API
 	https://codepen.io/matt-west/pen/DpmMgE
+	NOTE: Not possible since it can only be triggered by user interaction.

 2. Public Release with caravan X/Z tilt visualization with working push/audio notifications Need to also show how to use it properly